 A professional degree awarded to students who study a highly specialized field.

-These are graduate degrees earned by students who specialize in a certain area of study.
+Students who specialize in a certain area of study earn graduate degrees.
 Graduate schools are more difficult to get into than undergraduate, and often require students to take an exam (GRE) and work on a thesis paper or capstone project during their graduate years.

 A graduate degree earned by students who study subjects such as: Communication, English, History, Humanities, Social Sciences, etc.—sometimes including mathematics and natural sciences.